pranayharishchandra/Roar/README.md

  **Community Profiles**: Display community profiles showcasing threads and members for a comprehensive overview.

- **Figma Design Implementation**: Transform Figma designs into a fully functional application with pixel-perfect and responsive design.

  **Blazing-Fast Performance**: Optimal performance and instantaneous page switching for a seamless user experience.

  **Server Side Rendering**: Utilize Next.js with Server Side Rendering for enhanced performance and SEO benefits.